ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 # General approach

-communicate better how its use of the Internet fits in with the non-dependency design goal Extension and refinement *is* the innovation appropriative but dependencyless only adults would be practical for this project to serve presumably those issues would be resolved by such time as that were relevant by the time people could live in the community full time presumably it would have child protection etc in place

 This project should aim to systematically support the libre development and distribution as best as possible of the full set of knowledge and resources needed to support humans' standard of living, and to ensure the availability of communities managed in the long-term interest of their constituents, humanity, and the environment.
 The communites should attempt to provide a consistent and complete experience to the people who are part of them, without depending on support from external infrastructure, technology, or government.
 Relying on external support increases fragility.

 To organize the broad scope of this project, it is currently divided into four primary areas of work: